How much is your case worth?Get a free case evaluation

 Generally speaking, if the accident occurs in a no-fault car insurance state, either the pedestrian’s or the driver’s own car insurance policy will pay to treat the pedestrian’s injuries, even if the pedestrian was at fault.
 So, a jaywalking pedestrian can probably get at least one car insurance company to pay for medical bills and certain other economic losses, up to coverage limits.
 But keep in mind that compensation for pain and suffering and other non-economic losses are not available in a no-fault/PIP claim.

-If the accident occurs in a traditional “fault” state, the pedestrian can recover from the other driver by making a third-party car insurance claim under the driver’s liability coverage, but unless the insurer accepts the argument that the driver was totally at fault for the accident, settlement might not be easy.
+If the accident occurs in a traditional “fault” state, the pedestrian can recover from the other driver by making a third-party car insurance claim under the driver’s liability coverage, but unless the insurer accepts the argument that the driver was totally at fault for the accident, settlement might not be a simple matter.
 If the pedestrian was completely at fault for the accident, in a “fault state” the pedestrian’s own health insurance policy may be the only avenue of payment for medical treatment.